Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many times children will disagree with their parents, and parents will complain about their children.
 As a parent, you must be open-minded, tolerant, and proactive in solving existing problems.

-When you feel a little unhappy, you should not tell people that you disagree with your child.
+When you are a little unhappy, you should not tell everyone that you disagree with your child.

-What you think is just a few complaints from outside will actually be the factor causing discord in the family.
+What you think is just a few complaints from outside will actually be the factor causing discord within the family.

-When you tell others about your family conflicts and private matters, they may not sympathize with you, and on the contrary, they will laugh at you for not raising your children well.
+When you tell others about your family conflicts and private matters, they may not sympathize with you, but instead will make them laugh at you for not raising your children well.

 If your children hear, they may be unhappy and family disagreements may become more serious.